cozybear-dev/phone-number-reverse-proxy/README.md

 You'll always receive an SMS on boot, so you'll know the number + know that at least SMS works.
 Always test if everything works, but goes without saying...

+Beware; whatever your powersource for long-term use -> it must be at least 5v 2A capable.
+If power is insufficient, chances are the health checks won't work.

 ## Limitations

 - For those using prepaid cards, the health checking does not check for your balance.
 It can be assumed you'll receive an SMS from the provider in advance - but please verify this before creating issues.